ISTESRMNCR/CODE-CAMP-2020/content/teams/Scope_Undefined/index.md

 ---
 type: "team"
-title: Code_Undefined
+title: Scope_Undefined
-name: "Code_Undefined"
+name: "Scope_Undefined"
 github-link: "https://github.com/ "
 description: "Discovering Light in the Darkest Place is not that easy.
 We have to push our boundaries and change our limits from defined to undefined.
-That's what Team Code_Undefined do. "
+That's what Team Scope_Undefined do. "
 Team-Quote: "Finding the Possibility"
 Team_Tech_Stack: "HTML, CSS, PHP, Javascript, jquery, JSON, MySQL, Python, C/C++, Java"
 Application_Type: "Web-Application"
 No_Of_Member: "6"
 ---

 Hey !
-We are Team Code_Undefined.
+We are Team Scope_Undefined.
 We are here to win. and we also love open source.

 ---